John Jackson (English boxer): Founding of the Pugilistic Club, 1814

-In May 22, 1814, Jackson helped to establish the 'Pugilistic Club', which acted as a body to regulate the running of prizefighting as a sport.
+On 22 May 1814 Jackson helped to establish the 'Pugilistic Club', which acted as a body to regulate the running of prizefighting as a sport.
 The club also collected subscriptions from wealthy patrons, which allowed it to supplement the winning of prizefighters.
 The club served a variety of purposes, including exposing any crooked behaviour.
 In the run-up to fights being organised, a stakeholder was appointed to hold the substantial stakes laid down by the fighters' financial backers.
 Jackson often served this responsible role.
 The Pugilistic Club also served as a mediator and decision maker of last resort in the event of disagreements arising between prizefighters or their financial backers.
 Officials of the club kept order at prizefights and wore a uniform of blue and buff, and the stakes surrounding the ring were emblazoned with the initials 'P.C.'.

 Jackson was also often in attendance at prizefights of the period and frequently acted as a referee, resolving any disputes related to the rules of prizefighting.
 After each fight Jackson showed his charitable nature by passing round a collection for the benefit of the defeated fighter.

 In June 1814 Jackson was asked to give several exhibition of pugilism for the benefit of visiting dignitaries.
 Present were, amongst others, the Emperor of Russia, Blucher, the King of Prussia, the Prince Regent (subsequently George IV) and the Prince of Mecklenburgh.
 Jackson himself exhibited alongside other prizefighters such as English champion Tom Cribb, and Jem Belcher, Ned Painter, Bill Richmond and Tom Oliver.

 In 1821, Jackson was asked to supply a force of 18 famous prizefighters to preserve order at King George IV's Coronation.
 All were fitted out in royal pages' uniforms for the occasion.
 The King had been an avid prizefighting follower in his younger days and had witnessed Jackson's first fight at Smitham Bottom against Fewterel.

-Later in life Jackson Jackson worked as the proprietor of the Cock Hotel, a coaching inn in Sutton on the London to Brighton turnpike road.
+Later in life Jackson worked as the proprietor of the Cock Hotel, a coaching inn in Sutton on the London to Brighton turnpike road.